 If you have a credit card just sitting around unused, its limit is still playing into your overall credit utilization.
 Let’s say that you have two credit cards.
 One is unused with a $2,000 limit, the other has a $3,000 limit and a $1,500 balance.
 Even though you don’t use the former card, it’s still factored in – you have an overall credit limit of $5,000.

 Because you carry that $1,500 balance, your total credit utilization is 30 percent.
-If that unused card with the $2,000 limit is cancelled, though, your total credit limit suddenly drops to $3,000… and your utilization shoots up to a whopping 50% overall.
+If that unused card with the $2,000 limit is canceled, though, your total credit limit suddenly drops to $3,000… and your utilization shoots up to a whopping 50% overall.

 This is why it’s important to keep even your unused credit cards open, especially if you hold balances on other revolving accounts.